Tearsheet

 AI Analysis | Feedback

-Mid-America Apartment Communities (MAA) primarily sells its services directly to individuals rather than other companies.
-As an owner and operator of multifamily apartment communities, its major customers are the residents who lease apartments in its properties.
+Mid-America Apartment Communities (MAA) sells primarily to individuals rather than other companies.
+As a real estate investment trust focused on the ownership and management of apartment communities, its customers are the residents who rent units within its properties.

 AI Analysis | Feedback